 Reaching out to grab a bag of chips or an ice cream tub is natural for a lot of us when we are stressed.

-However, if work deadlines and nagging responsibilities keep you stressed more often than usual, then it may not be a wise choice to munch on your favorite junk foods so often.
+However, if work deadlines and nagging responsibilities keep you stressed more often than usual, then it may not be a wise choice to munch on your favorite comfort foods so often.

 Your food choices, when you are stressed, can mean the difference between leading a healthy lifestyle and a lethargic one.